renganathanr/MyBlogSite/content/blog/2020/Weeknotes2.md

 2. Some incidents show me how to live a married life and what are the reasons that made conflicts between a couple.
     >**Long story short:** If you need something, then you work for it.
 ## Movies
 I am from Tamil Nadu, India.
-Like Hollywood, my regional films called by the name **Tollywood.** I like watching movies as a refreshment.
+Like Hollywood, my regional films called by the name **Kollywood.** I like watching movies as a refreshment.
 Below are the movies I watched last week.
-> **1. Ullam Ketkume** - The story revolves around a group of five friends with their love between them and how they handle the conflicts arised because of them.
+**1. Ullam Ketkume** - The story revolves around a group of five friends with their love between them and how they handle the conflicts arised because of them.
 **2. Lesa Lesa** - A love story between a rich but orphan boy and his friend's cousin.
 **3. Nala Damayanthi** - A love story between a boy from India and a girl from Australia while they married because of getting immigration status for the boy.